 He received his Bachelor’s Degree in Finance with honors from California State University, Fullerton, an MBA from the Anderson School of Management at UCLA, and earned the Chartered Financial Analyst (CFA) designation in 1999 and the Certified Valuation Analyst (CVA) designation in 2010.
 Randy has had several articles published, most recently, “DLOM for Fractional Interests in Real Estate Partnerships: A Common Sense Approach”, published in the May/June 2014 issue of The Value Examiner.
 He has also served as interim and acting CFO of several companies, both public and private.

 Lee Muhl’s consulting practice spans a number of industries and sectors.
-Lee works constantly in real estate, entertainment content and Internet platforms, but his practice over the past decade has also included new technology, mobile solutions, healthcare, consumer products, energy and resource opportunities, insurance solutions and other investment opportunities.
+Lee works constantly in real estate, entertainment content and Internet platforms, but his practice over the past decade has also included new technology, mobile solutions, healthcare, cannabis, blockchain/cryptocurrencies, AI, agribusiness, consumer products, energy and resource opportunities, insurance solutions and other investment opportunities.

 Lee is an experienced attorney, a former partner in two prominent Los Angeles transactional law firms, a former NASD securities licensee (Series 7 and 63), a former California Real Estate Broker, a three-time CEO and a two-time COO.